bkleinen/bkleinen.github.io/ws2016/info1/labs/exercise-04.md

 the Source Code and all hand in the same files.
 </span>

 Lab assignments are due before your next lab at 23.00.
 They may, of course, be turned in earlier.
-You hand them in by preparing the report in PDF and Source Code as zipped Bluej-Projekt and submitting it to Moodle.

 * * *

 # Assignment